min2ha/ukwa-site/content/target/46998/index.en.md

   "start_date": "2016-11-14T09:00:00Z"
 }

-# The Anonymous Revolutionary: Marxism in the Modern World

 Blog written by Max Edwards, a revolutionary Marxist who died aged 16 in March 2016.
 The Anonymous Revolutionary began in the winter of 2014/15 as a political blog centred on the theme of Marxism.
 Its intention was this: to discuss revolutionary socialism in today’s climate, over two decades after the fall of the Berlin Wall, when capitalism more or less dominates worldwide.